 with an Old Idea:

-Class work is important -- many concepts must be learned -- but the sooner a child can apply those concepts, hands-on, and see what works, the better the child will remember them.
+Class work is important -- many concepts must be learned -- but the sooner a child can apply those concepts hands-on, to see what works and enjoy success, the better the child will remember them.

 Mind over Matter Matters - Facebook